LaconicNetwork/loro-testnet/docs/service-provider-setup.md

 ```
 laconic-so deployment --dir webapp-ui push-images
 ```

+4. Modify `webapp-ui/config.env` like [this Pull Request](https://git.vdb.to/cerc-io/webapp-deployment-status-ui/pulls/6) but with your host details.

-4. Start the deployer UI
+5. Start the deployer UI
 ```
 laconic-so deployment --dir webapp-ui start
 ```

-5. Wait a moment, then go to https://webapp-deployer-ui.pwa.laconic.com for the status and logs of each deployment.
+6. Wait a moment, then go to https://webapp-deployer-ui.pwa.laconic.com for the status and logs of each deployment.

 ## Deploy a test webapp